allenhuang0/VMotionDrive-Vision-Enhanced-Wearable-Control-for-Cars/docs/report.md

 ## Motivation & Objective
  This project aimed to transform how we interact with vehicles.
 We aimed to enable drivers to control their cars from outside, using gestures and wearables.
-This approach was born from the desire to make urban driving more manageable and intuitive, especially in tight spaces like narrow parking and congested areas.
+This approach can potentially make urban driving more manageable, especially in narrow parking and congested areas.

 ## State of the Art & Its Limitations